 Students eligible for take the Comprehensive Examination must formally apply for the test on the prescribed form in the office of Graduate Studies.
+Students who fail to apply in a timely manner will prohibited from sitting for the Comprehensive Examination.
+The scores of students who sit for a Comprehensive Exam without receiving prior approval from the Graduate School will be voided.
 If a student fails the Comprehensive Examination, at least one semester must intervene before the second examination is given.
 If the student fails this examination two times, referral will be made to a departmental committee, which will determine the appropriate action; this action should not eliminate the student from retaking the comprehensive examination for a third and final time.